Broadscale conservation

 Conservationists have spent years stressing the value of nature to people.
 But maybe we've gone too far?
 Many arguments for conservation focus only on some fairly theoretical economic benefits and on social benefits, as if other species exist just for our pleasure.
 Nigel's new book, Why Biodiversity Matters, defines biodiversity rights, comparing and contrasting these with other ethical priorities like human rights and animal rights.
 The three don't always align very neatly.
 Conservation and development projects have to negotiate trade-offs and compromises.
 The book discusses how different sectors of society tackle these issues and provides practical guidance, illustrated throughout with real-life examples.

-We followed this up with a major new publication for the Global Environment Facility on guiding implementors in achieving the Global Biodiversity Framework’s Target 3 to protect 30% of the planet by 2030.
+The Global Biodiversity Framework of the Convention on Biological Diversity (CBD), and specifically Target 3 of the GBF (to ensure that at least 30 per cent globally of land areas and of sea areas are conserved), has already led to many countries declaring their support for the so-called 30x30 goal (30 per cent conserved by 2030).
+We worked with colleagues on a major new publication for the Global Environment Facility on guiding implementors in achieving the Global Biodiversity Framework’s Target 3 to protect 30% of the planet by 2030.
 This guide is the culmination of months of work for Equilibrium and our co-authors incorporating the contributions of hundreds of people from across the conservation hive-mind!
 We are very grateful for the time and energy of our colleagues and hope that this guide will support many practitioners worldwide in understanding the different elements of Target 3 and linking them to the best available practices for achieving the target.

 Society and Environment